Planning to hire employees in Canada? Here’s a quick guide

 Our unified solution allows you to:

-• Onboard new hires efficiently and compliantly without needing a Canadian entity
+• Onboard new hires efficiently without needing a Canadian entity

-From making international hires within just a few days to managing a multi-currency payroll, Payoneer Workforce Management offers everything your business needs to hire, pay, and manage your global team, including your talent in Canada.
+From making international hires within just a few days to managing a multi-currency payroll, Payoneer Workforce Management offers your business the tools to hire, pay, and manage your global team, including your talent in Canada.

 Talk to our experts to see how we can make hiring on a global level simple.